jeesunikim/codeandfood-v01/_posts/2016-07-31-samsung-upgrade-program.md

 title:  "Samsung Upgrade Program"
 date:   2016-07-31 19:18:20
 image: https://storage.googleapis.com/codeandfood/work/samsung/samsung-upgrade-program/sup-thumbnail.png
-desc: Samsung Upgrade Program is a static landing page that is written in HTML and SCSS.
+desc: A static landing page that is written in HTML and SCSS.
+Its one functionality comes from Bootstrap, but it required debugging.
 categories: [code, work]
 ---